 Posing at Pangong Lake, Nubra Valley, India

-As per a very recent paper (March 2018) published on the Journal of Fundamental and Applied Sciences, it appears that riding a motorcycle at even moderate speeds (60km/h) whilst wearing an open face helmet, exposes the rider to wind noise levels above 90 dBA which, if repeated and prolonged in time, is more than enough to cause permanent hearing loss at any age.
+As per a recent paper (March 2018) published on the Journal of Fundamental and Applied Sciences, it’s proved that riding a motorcycle at even moderate speeds (60km/h) whilst wearing an open face helmet, exposes the rider to wind noise levels above 90 dBA which, if repeated and prolonged in time, is more than enough to cause permanent hearing loss at any age.
 It goes without saying that higher riding speeds induce greater wind noise and hence potentially greater damage to our hearing as well.

 Although there is some controversy over how sound levels should be measured beneath a helmet, most studies in the field of motorcycle audiometry agree that helmet induced noise is a real threat to our hearing and one that should not be taken lightly.
 What to do?
 Are there helmet designs that care about wind induced noise?
 Should wind shields be made compulsory on all bikes to reduce the hiss of flowing air around our ears?

 The experts so far have conjured little in the way of remedies or techniques to protect riders from the dangers of hearing loss.
 It appears that the only tried and tested method to lessen the menace of wind noise on a motorbike is adopting a set of quality ear plugs.